 If there is a substantial change in income or wealth available to you or your ex-partner then you might be able to adjust the level of child maintenance payments.

 If you have a family-based arrangement with your ex-partner, you can talk to him or her about making changes.

 You should check with your solicitor about updating any court order (if you have one) that contains previous agreements on child maintenance payments.

 If you move in with a new partner and you’re receiving child support, this won’t be affected by your relationship, whether or not you marry or enter a civil partnership.

 But you can agree with your ex-partner to change the level of payments, if for example income levels change.

-If stepchildren are involved, it may be worth taking legal advice.
+If stepchildren are involved, it might be worth taking legal advice.